 - Are you looking for a change in career?
 If so, then dig deeper into why you want this career change and what are negotiable and non-negotiables in your new career.

 - Are you looking for more free time to take on creative pursuits?
-Think about why this has significant value to you, and what you’re willing to give up in your current situation in order to make room for this freedom.
+Think about why this has significant value to you and what you’re willing to give up in your current situation to make room for this freedom.

 - Are you looking to start completely new and move to an unfamiliar place?
 Think about what you like about that particular place and how it taps into your emotions.

-Your confidence and self awareness is the drive that will push you to make the uncomfortable decisions and navigate uncommon grounds when life tests you.
-Digging deep and getting to the core of it all can reassure that these new paths are in alignment to your values.
+Your confidence and self-awareness are the drives that will push you to make uncomfortable decisions and navigate uncommon grounds when life tests you.
+Digging deep and getting to the core of it all can reassure you that these new paths align with your values.